Real questions from School Children.

 What can I do to help you?

-Find ways to do all the things we have always done, just different!
+Find ways to do all the things we have always done, but just little different!
 We can walk with the power chair, even go the beach with bigger wheels.
-We can watch movies, go to the park, watch a football game.
+We can watch movies, go to the park, and watch a football game.
 Doing things that we always loved to do, just a bit different is a great way to help.
-You can always ask me if I need anything, because sometimes I just need a little help.
-You can also help by telling other people about ALS or by participating or creating a fundraiser.
-Your local ALS foundation may have more information on this.
+You can always ask me if I need anything, because sometimes I do need a little help.
+You can also help by telling other people about ALS and sharing my story and your story, or creating a fundraiser.
+Your local ALS foundation may have more information on the best way to fundraise.